BasimAhmedKhan/Changing-Resolution-of-Multiple-Images-and-Adding-them-in-a-ndarray/README.md

-# Sir_Anees_Assignments
+# Changing-Resolution-of-Multiple-Images-and-Adding-them-in-a-ndarray

-Resizing Images Using Pillow aka Pill And Adding Them In An Np Array
+Python Program for Reshaping Images Using Pillow aka Pill Library And Adding Them In An Np Array